repzlaw/first_bitcoin_wallet/README.md

 # first bitcoin wallet
-created a simple wallet using the bitcoin lib
+created a simple wallet using the bitcoin lib using P2PKH